databrickslabs/mosaic/_sources/api/spatial-aggregations.rst.txt

 .. function:: st_intersection_agg(leftIndex, rightIndex)

-    Computes the intersections of `leftIndex` and `rightIndex` and returns the union of these intersections.
+    Computes the intersections of :code:`leftIndex` and :code:`rightIndex` and returns the union of these intersections.

     :param leftIndex: Geometry
     :type leftIndex: Column